SabakiHQ/sabaki-i18n/README.md

 ```

 Entries that don't have a translation will have the value `null` and you can
 replace it with an actual translation.
-Use the file `en.i18n.js` for a model
+Look at `en.i18n.js` for a model
 translation file.

 Once you finish translating, commit your work, and open a pull request to this